aprotyas/trac_ik/README.md

 UR5 | 6 | **35.89%** | 3.29ms | **88.71%** | 0.77ms | **99.62%** | 0.4ms
 NASA Valkyrie arm | 7 | **44.76%** | 3.04ms | **88.61%** | 1.39ms | **99.54%** | 0.67ms

-Feel free to [email Patrick] (mailto:pbeeson@traclabs.com) if there is a robot chain that you would like to see added above.
+Feel free to [email Patrick](mailto:pbeeson@traclabs.com) if there is a robot chain that you would like to see added above.